Baptist Healthy Communities - Community Programs

 Exceptional Needs Program at Baptist Memorial Hospital for Women

-Baptist Women's Hospital began partnering with Houston High School in 2016 to provide exceptional students with work opportunities based on their abilities and communication skills.
+Baptist Women's Hospital began partnering with Houston High School (in Germantown, Tennessee) in 2016 to provide exceptional students with work opportunities based on their abilities and communication skills.
 Students help perform important tasks, such as delivering snacks, stocking supplies and cleaning common areas.

 Fit for Fun